Zero Coal Dust Foundry: A Practical Guide to Eliminating Coal Dust from Green Sand

 Step 3: The Transition Method — Gradual, Not Sudden

-Week 1-2: Baseline and assessment.
-Refcoat assesses your sand system — current coal dust usage, bentonite levels, sand properties, rejection rates, and system circulation rate.
-We model your system using ForeCAST and predict the timeline and deliverables for your specific foundry.
+Phase 1 — Baseline and minimum-dosage start.
+Refcoat assesses your sand system: current coal dust usage, bentonite levels, sand properties, rejection rates, and circulation rate.
+We model your system using ForeCAST and predict the exact circulation milestones for your foundry — not a range, the specific numbers.
+Nanokarb is then introduced at the minimum effective dosage of 0.075% alongside your existing coal dust.
+No new equipment, no new lab methods.

 Step 4: What Changes and What Doesn't